The 6 Parenting Principles That Will Transform Your Parenting Journey

 2. Happy is Not the Goal

-It’s a common misconception that children should be happy all the time.
-Not only is this unrealistic, but it also prevents kids from learning to navigate life’s full range of emotions.
+Not only is being “happy all the time” unrealistic—it’s also unhealthy.
+It prevents children from learning to navigate life’s full range of emotions.

 • “I can see you’re feeling disappointed.
-That’s okay.
+I understand.
 We all feel that way sometimes.
-When you’re ready, let’s see what we can do about it.”
+When you’re ready, let’s see what we can do to help you feel a bit better.”

-By giving your child the space to sit with their emotions, you’re teaching them emotional resilience and self-regulation.
+Giving your child the space to feel and sit with their emotions is the first step towards emotional resilience and self-regulation.

 3. It’s Not a Crisis

-Instead of reacting with equal intensity, aim to slow things down.
-Match your child’s urgency with your calmness.
-For example:
+Instead of reacting to your child with equal intensity, aim to do the opposite—slow things down.
+Match your child’s intensity with your calmness and composure.

 • Remind yourself: It’s not a crisis.
+My child is expressing a want.
 I can respond calmly and model composure.

-Slowing down gives you the space to think clearly and allows your child to develop their own problem-solving and self-regulation skills.
+Slowing down gives you the space to think clearly and replace some of that false urgency with the space your child needs to develop their own problem-solving and self-regulation skills.

 4. Look Inward

-Parenting is as much about managing your own emotions as it is about guiding your child.
-Your triggers, automatic reactions, and heightened emotions can interfere with your ability to parent effectively.
+Parenting is as much about managing your own emotions as it is about guiding your child to manage theirs.
+Your triggers, automatic reactions, and heightened emotions are all valid and important, but they can interfere with your ability to parent effectively.

 • Pausing to check in with yourself before responding.